0xAriseAizen-404/ASD-Detection-App/README.md

 ### Quiz Test

 - Navigate to the "Quiz Test" page.
-- Answer the questions to receive a summary or score based on XGBoost and LSTM predictions.
+- Answer the questions to receive a summary or score based on XGBoost predictions.

 ### Gaming Tests